MrBenGriffin/hex9/examples/examples.md

 While Stonehenge has been used as a reference, any geographic location may be similarly used.

+This was all managed via half-hexagons and is now less ... interesting.

 ### ex0076_stonehenge.
 Using the series of plate carree images retrieved in ex0075, this example now generates the relevant half-hexagon for each address, then using the